Spimy/kita/README.md

 ### KitaClient constructor properties

 KitaClient comes with a custom constructor parameter that extends the default `ClientOptions` constructor parameter.
-This means that anything that any options that works in the default client from [Discord.JS](https://discord.js.org/#/docs/discord.js/main/typedef/ClientOptions) will also work on KitaClient.
+This means that any options that work in the default client from [Discord.JS](https://discord.js.org/#/docs/discord.js/main/typedef/ClientOptions) will also work on KitaClient.

 #### Root

 The root property is **required** and must **always** be set to `__dirname`.
 This is used as a way to scan your project structure.

+### Prefix

+The prefix property is **optional** and it overwrites the default prefix `>` for classic message commands to whichever you set this property to.
+You can always access the value of the prefix through the client instance: `client.prefix`.

 #### Defaults